Build haddock documentation of a cabal project

 haddock-api/resources

-directory or a directory which links to hackage
+directory or a directory which links to hackage.
+In the first

 case you will need to run: